 I like the cast.
 Jason Clarke is on the cusp of something big (Indiana Jones re-boot anyone?).
 He is very solid and a great lead.
 He carries whatever gravitas the human part of this story is able to generate.
 Keri Russell is a welcome addition and she manages to make an impression in her limited scenes.
 And the ever reliable Gary Oldman is on hand to provide some dramatic tension, but we really don’t get to see him flex any acting muscles.
 It’s a pretty one-note performance, but that’s not on him.
 That’s on the script.
 It is only in their interactions with the apes that the human characters are at all engaging.
 I found myself in the scenes without the apes missing the apes.
 Without the apes, this movie doesn’t work, and that’s fine, because, after all, it does have apes.

 But, here’s the deal: this summer has been pretty brutal for movies.
 They just haven’t been that good.
 I think we’re willing to give Dawn more of the benefit of the doubt than it deserves.
 We’re willing to say it’s excellent when it’s likely just very good.

-Draft Day receives three and a half first round picks out of a possible five.
+DAWN OF THE PLANET OF THE APES receives three and a half plate-glass windows out of a possible five.